Becoming an Inclusive Community

 - CA Public Records Act

 Additionally, Town Council unanimously agreed to ask staff to consider adding a limited dated Community Service Officer position to the Town’s budget process for the 2021/2022 fiscal year.

 The Town Council considered a quarterly update on all Police Reforms on March 16, 2021 (see "Council Actions" for details).

 Inclusivity and the Police Department

-The Los Gatos-Monte Sereno Police Department’s vision of building a highly competent and professional Police Department, building community relationships, and engaging in community problem solving demonstrates its commitment to inclusivity.
+The Los Gatos-Monte Sereno Police Department’s vision of providing exceptional law enforcement services, building community partnerships, and engaging the community in problem solving demonstrates its commitment to inclusivity.
 The ultimate goal of the Police Department is to know each person in our diverse community.
 Los Gatos-Monte Sereno Officers and staff are working to foster and strengthen community relationships through partnerships, collaboration, and individual communications.

-Because the misconduct of some Police Officers throughout the country has shone a spotlight on the conduct of Police Officers everywhere, it is important that the residents of Los Gatos know that all Los Gatos-Monte Sereno Police Officers:
+Because the misconduct of some Police Officers throughout the country has shone a spotlight on the conduct of Police Officers everywhere, it is important that the public know that all Los Gatos-Monte Sereno Police Officers: